khanyisodev/av-strategy-maker/README.md

-# av-strategy-maker
+# Strategy Maker Plugin

-This aInteractive bankroll simulation WordPress plugin with dark UI.
-Visualizes betting strategies (fixed, martingale, dynamic, guarded martingale) using preloaded multipliers.
-Features real-time Chart.js graphs, controls for speed, cashout, reset, and toggles.
-Embed via shortcode for posts or pages.
+This WordPress plugin provides a bankroll simulation UI with real-time Chart.js graphs and controls for speed, cashout, reset, and more.

+Embed the interface in posts or pages using the shortcode `[strategy_maker]`.

+A Light/Dark mode toggle is included in the interface.